The surprising psychology behind our online coworking buddies

 Sometimes we all need an extra nudge to get started.
 Or we need some new eyes for feedback on a work in progress.

-That’s why I open a breakout room in every coworking session.
+That’s why I open a breakout room in my coworking sessions if anyone needs some support.

-It’s where participants come for personal support and feedback from me on their writing projects.
+It’s where participants come for personal feedback from me on their writing projects.
 We’ve talked there about all kinds of jobs – sales pages, book proposals and pitch decks.

 This feedback room is open to any marketer or copywriter who joins my Writers’ Room.